 \subsection{Fragmentation attacks}

-To perform a fragmentation attack (or a series of fragmentation attacks) for some period $T$, an attacker must allocate a portion $x$ of its mining power to that purpose during $T$.
+To perform a fragmentation attack for some period $T$, an attacker must allocate a portion $x$ of its mining power to that purpose during $T$.
 As a return from such investment, the attacker will reduce the average mining power of the largest correct fragment by $y$ during $T$.
 To be profitable to the attacker, $y$ must be higher than $x$.
 Otherwise, a rational attacker will not have any tangible benefit, and thus will not carry on the attack.
 The main goal of this section is to study the impact of fragmentation attacks, and consequently answer the above question.

 Recall that a fragmentation attack involves broadcasting a transaction $t$ and immediately starting to produce a block with a double-spend $t'$.
 Later, the attacker broadcasts $t'$ in an attempt that different correct processes will receive it at different ages of $t$.
 This will result in some correct processes choosing $RRS_p(t)=a$ and others $RRS_q(t)=a+\delta$, where $a$ denotes the age that $t$ had when the former received $t’$ and $\delta$ depends on the $AT$ parameter (as discussed in \S\ref{sec:slicing}).